 Is the teacher a good fit for you and your needs?

 Be sure to communicate about any individual needs you might have:

 - Is there a particular style of music you absolutely want to learn?

 - Can or will the teacher teach you what you want to play?

-- How will the teacher let you know how you or your child is progressing?
+- How will the teacher let you know how your child is progressing?

-- What types of performance opportunities be available?
+- What types of performance opportunities are available?